Robert Paxton: French reaction and debate

 It was published at a time when French historians and filmmakers were also exploring history under the Vichy regime, as in Marcel Ophüls' influential two-part documentary The Sorrow and the Pity (1969).

+In 1981, Paxton and historian Michael R. Marrus co-published the book, Vichy France and the Jews, which examined the Vichy regime's policy towards the Jews during World War II.
+The New York Times review of the book was written by Stanley Hoffmann, a Harvard professor and scholar on France.

 As an expert on the Vichy era, Paxton co-wrote Claude Chabrol's 1993 documentary The Eye of Vichy.
 In 1997 he testified at the trial of Vichy bureaucrat Maurice Papon.

 Fascism

 Paxton has focused his work on exploring models and definition of fascism.

 In his 1998 paper "The Five Stages of Fascism," he suggests that fascism cannot be defined solely by its ideology, since fascism is a complex political phenomenon rather than a relatively coherent body of doctrine like communism or socialism.
 Instead, he focuses on fascism's political context and functional development.
 The article identifies five paradigmatic stages of a fascist movement, although he notes that only Nazi Germany and Fascist Italy progressed through all five: